 Feta is the most well-known cheese in Greece.
 It is a soft, white, brined cheese that is very nutritious and is an excellent source of calcium.

-As part of Mediterranean cuisine, this cheese is used in all sorts of dishes — from appetizers to desserts — because it can enhance the taste of foods.
+As part of Mediterranean cuisine, this cheese is used in all sorts of dishes ranging from appetizers to desserts.

 Here is everything you need to know about feta cheese.